jleeothon/conlanging/grammar/09-affixation.md

 - **i** is the usual vowel for adjectives and adverbs (comparative and superlative degrees, and adverbialisation),
-- **o** and **u** may appear within roots of nouns and adjectives due to euphony or fusion of very old PGe affixes.
+- **o** and **u** may appear within roots of nouns and adjectives due to euphony or fusion of very old PGmc affixes.